What Is Kratom?

 If you want to get the best deals on high-quality kratom, we recommend finding a trustworthy online vendor.
 While we’re not saying that everyone listing kratom for sale actually knows their business, you can find many passionate vendors out there with knowledgeable customer service and premium-grade kratom powder.

 Is It Legal To Grow Kratom At Home?

 It’s legal to grow kratom wherever the herb isn’t banned.

-The only things you need to get started are some seeds or live plants — which you can order from most kratom vendors online along with the powder.
+The only things you need to get started growing kratom are some seeds or live plants — which you can order from most kratom vendors online along with the powder.

-Kratom is a tropical plant, so you’ll need to give it lots of light and water and keep it in a nice warm spot in your house, away from the air conditioner, cool windows, or areas of the house that get a lot of breeze.
+Kratom is a tropical plant, so you’ll need to give it lots of light and water and keep it in a nice warm spot in your house, away from the air conditioner, cool windows, or areas of the house that get plenty of breeze.

 The most common method of using kratom, by far, is the “toss and wash” method.
 This involves “tossing” back a spoonful of the raw powder and following it up with a big gal of water (the “wash” part).

 The flavor of this herb is disagreeable.
-Even mixing it with a fruity juice does a poor job at masking the flavor.
+Even mixing it with fruity juice does a poor job of masking the flavor.
 It’s best to just knock it back quickly and get it over with — sort of like ripping off a bandaid.

 Last but not least, you can brew your kratom powder as tea.
-Kratom tea is believed to have the fastest onset of all methods, and it doesn’t cause stomach upset.
-Keep in mind, the taste is still not going to be ideal with this method, but flavoring it with some honey can help.
+Kratom tea is believed to have the fastest onset of all methods and doesn’t cause stomach upset.
+Keep in mind the taste is still not going to be ideal with this method, but flavoring it with some honey can help.

 Kratom extracts and resins are very potent.
 They’re safe to use but should only be attempted by those with a lot of experience using kratom.
 It’s easy to take too much of these concentrated extracts, which can make you feel nauseous and dizzy.